elcriz/javascript-conventions/README.md

 ## Functional (declarative) programming versus imperative programming

 Whenever possible, try to use functional programming methods (such as `.map`, `.filter`, `.reduce` and the older `.forEach` for arrays) and paradigms.
-This not only saves tons of lines of code and variable creation bloat, it is also a lot more readable and easier to understand at first sight.
+This not only saves lots of lines of code and variable creation bloat, it is also a lot more readable and easier to understand at first sight.

 **Good:**
 ```js